jwatson-CO-edu/SPARROW/README.md

 * Enhanced alternative to Behavior Trees
     - Q: How to retain reactivity in a Graph?
         - Q: Is there a PN flavor that has a conditional similar to a BT::Selector node?
+          A: 2022-04-10: Yes, there is an option transition.
+Needs more investigation
     - Q: Does the introduction of cycles and loops create significant problems.
     - Enhanced representation of state with Colored and/or Object Petri Nets
     - Q: State operations like {GPS, BT::HashedExpression}?